sradcliffe-nottinghamspirk/otodx-bootloader/README.md

-# otodx-bootloader
+# otodx-bsp
-Customizations to the nVidia Jetson Bootloader for OtoDx.
+Customizations to the nVidia Jetson BSP/Bootloader for OtoDx.

 West is used to manage the multiple git repos needed for Jetson. nVidia repos are used by default, but can fork and use